sivalabs/sivalabs-hugo/content/posts/2015/2015-11-22-selecting-the-technology-stack-for-jcart.md

 **Spring provides:**

   * Request-Response oriented SpringMVC web framework
-  * Spring doesn&#8217;t provide any Component Oriented MVC framework.
+  * Spring doesn't provide any Component Oriented MVC framework.
 But we can integrate Spring with JSF or Vaadin which are Component Oriented Web MVC Frameworks
   * SpringSecurity provides RBAC security
   * Spring Data projects provides a very nice abstraction over various Data Access Technologies
   * Spring provides support for Emailing and Quartz Scheduler integrations as well.